eXascaleInfolab/bench-vldb20/Algorithms/README.md

             return Recovery_ZeroImpute(mat);
         }
     - Copy and paste the function `Recovery_MeanImpute` on lines 34-56 and rename the function name to `Recovery_ZeroImpute`.
 Then, replace  `MeanImpute::MeanImpute_Recovery` by `ZeroImpute::ZeroImpute_Recovery` and `Time (MeanImpute)` by `Time (ZeroImpute)`
-    - If your algorithm assumes that the matrix structure has time series as rows instead of columns - uncomment statements `mat = mat.t();` in the function (one before the call, one after).
     - Include the header of the algorithm.
 Go to line 14 and insert the statement `#include "../Algorithms/ZeroImpute.h"`

 - Rebuild the project.